 Book bags are ideal for students to transport all their 100 Book Challenge materials to and from school and any other reading location.

 100 BOOK CHALLENGE Reading Folders keep your students organized for Independent Reading.
 Everything they need for reading practice travels with them throughout the day and goes home each night.
 Students start with the basic Blue folder.
 As each reader completes 100 Steps of reading, he or she is awarded a new 100-Step Red folder.
 Students who have not completed the requisite amount of reading practice continue with the aging Blue folders.
 Teachers and volunteers can see at a glance who needs extra reading practice time.
 The color folders provide a Karate Belt system for monitoring and rewarding student effort.

-100 BOOK CHALLENGE Smart Start modules include folders to take 30 students from 0-800 Steps.
+100 BOOK CHALLENGE modules include folders to take 30 students from 0-800 Steps.
 Additional incentive folders up to 1,000 Steps are available à la carte.

 Rewards for Readers Who Achieve

 Research shows that extrinsic rewards help students sustain behavior that is initially challenging but with experience becomes intrinsically rewarding.
 Your avid readers don’t need the prizes, but students not used to reading at home every night on their own do.
-The Smart Start Module includes a package of small incentives to get all of your readers started on lots of reading every day.
+The 100 Book Challenge Module includes a package of small incentives to get all of your readers started on lots of reading every day.